Positive projectively flat manifolds are locally conformally flat-K\"ahler Hopf manifolds: Introduction

 \subsection{Acknowledgements}

 The author is supported by SIR 2014 AnHyC ``Analytic aspects in complex and hypercomplex geometry" (code RBSI14DYEB) and by GNSAGA of INdAM; he also wants to thank Xiuxiong Chen for constant support.
 Thanks to Song Sun for his support and for recommending the reading of \cite{lubketeleman}, and to Alexandra Otiman and David Petrecca for pointing out reference \cite{dragomirornea}.
 This research received benefit by the great environment at Stony Brook and the Simons Center for Geometry and Physics.
+During this research the author's visiting assistant professor at the Institute of Mathematical Sciences of the ShanghaiTech University, and funded by the Municipal Science and Technology Commission.